trinitronx/trinitronx.github.io_cv/index.md

 Collaborated on agile team to develop automated web application install and server configuration scripts for deployment on virtual machines in the Cloud.

-- Developed and maintained over 107 web app install & configuration management scripts written in Bash
+- Developed and maintained over 107 web app, and language stack install & configuration management scripts written in Bash for Cloud deployment
+  - Deployed to over 15 top cloud providers (AWS, RackSpace, OpSource, Linode, etc...)
+  - Management & Administration of Linux Cloud servers
+  - Application deployment automation and rapid development
+  - Agile software development
+  - Providing Direct Customer Support to Cloud Application Users
+  - Development of Cucumber / Watir / Selenium Acceptance Tests in Ruby
 - Helped troubleshoot and fix issues for customers

 ---